 My first impression of the city was that it felt larger and busier than I expected.
 I wondered if people would be more closed off and difficult to connect with in this environment.
 But after a while, Strasbourg began to feel like a small village.
 I could easily navigate the city without maps and recognized nearly every face that walked by.
+Another early impression was that French people were generally more reserved and difficult to befriend as an outsider.
+I soon found that this wasn’t entirely the case.
+Perhaps the best way to get past the façade was to show genuine interest in their culture, language—or even better, their favorite cuisine.

 Thanks for everything, Strasbourg!